 Why You Should Visit Neuschwanstein in the Winter

 Yes, I agree, a warm tropical island in the winter is typically more of my jam when it comes to winter travel, but if you are in Germany in the winter already, then Neuschwanstein really should be a top priority.
+You can make a whole weekend of it and visit other sites nearby as well or go Tobogganing on the longest Rodelbahn route in this region of the Alps!

 Ok, I’m going to REALLY try to limit the usage of that word (immediately goes to Thesauraus.com) but it really is the best way to describe the “German Disney Castle” in general.
 But when you add snow drifting down in perfectly symmetrical snowflakes all around you, or fresh white snow capping the Bavarian Alps surrounding you, the enchantment soars through the roof.